gitlabhq/terraform-provider-gitlab/docs/resources/project_issue.md

 -> During a terraform destroy this resource will close the issue.
 Set the delete_on_destroy flag to true to delete the issue instead of closing it.

-~> **Experimental**: while the base functionality of this resource works, it may be subject to minor change.
+~> **Experimental** while the base functionality of this resource works, it may be subject to minor change.

 **Upstream API**: [GitLab API docs](https://docs.gitlab.com/ee/api/issues.html)